russwinch/apprenticeships/README.md

 Files are saved as ```step2a.json``` and ```step2b.json```

-TODO:
-- enforce the same schema for all, rather than a mixture of fields dependent on the original file
 ---

 3 - Summarise data
 ===
 A summary of the dataset is available in the Jupyter notebook ```summarise.ipynb```

-This covers the overall picture of the data and then highlights some key fields, showing the shape of the data and where there are missing values.
+This covers the overall picture of the data and highlights some key fields, showing the shape of the data and where there are missing values.

 ---

 Additional
 ===
-Some unit tests have been written and can be found in ```/tests```.
-Coverage is not complete.
+Some unit tests have been written for step2 and can be found in ```/tests``` but coverage is not complete.

-Tests can be run with ```pytest``` from the root folder.
+Tests can be run with ```pytest``` from the root folder of the project.